johanngomes/codebreaker/README.md

 For each number in the guess that matches the number but not the position of a number in the secret code, the mark includes one - sign.

+Each position in the secret code can only be matched once.
+For example, a guess of 1134, against a secret code of 1234 would get three plus signs: one for each of the matches in the first, third and fourth positions.
+The number match in the second position would be ignored.

 **Requires:**

 * ruby 2.1.6